NHL 16: Gameplay

 Other features included are offline and online shootout modes, online team play, which has the user take control of players from real-life teams, and online versus, a simple head-to-head match.
-Returning to the game is the NBC Sports Network-style presentation, which features the network's score bug as well as commentary provided by Mike "Doc" Emrick (play-by-play), Eddie Olczyk (color), and Ray Ferraro (ice-side reporter).
+Returning to the game is the NBC Sports-style presentation, which features the network's score bug, which is now updated and can now be displayed in a transparent view instead of disappearing, as well as commentary provided by Mike "Doc" Emrick (play-by-play), Eddie Olczyk (color), and Ray Ferraro (ice-side reporter).
 Emrick and Olczyk's actual selves are present during the pregame intro cutscenes.

 Cover

 NHL 16 did not have a cover vote in contrast to the previous year's iteration.
 At the 2015 NHL Awards, it was revealed that Patrick Kane and Jonathan Toews of the Chicago Blackhawks, who had won the 2015 Stanley Cup Finals, were selected to be on the cover of the game.
 It is Toews' second appearance on the cover of an NHL game, following NHL 11.
 It was supposed to be Kane's second appearance as well, following NHL 10, but on August 12 EA Sports announced that Kane would no longer be appearing on the cover of the game in light of the fact he was the subject of a police investigation over a sexual assault allegation.